-The fees billed by the Company's external auditors in each of the last two fiscal years for audit and non-audit related services provided to the Company or its subsidiaries (if any) are as follows:
+The fees billed by the Company's external auditors in each of the last two (2) fiscal years for audit and non-audit related services provided to the Company or its subsidiaries (if any) are as follows:

-Financial Year Ending Audit Fees Audit Related Fees(1) Tax Fees (1)(2) All Other Fees (3)
+Financial Year Ending Audit Fees (1) (C\$) Audit Related Fees (2) (C\$) Tax Fees (3) (C\$) All Other Fees (4) (C\$)

+2024 1,197,593 24,000 43,555 Nil

 2023 1,235,025 29,631 34,035 Nil

-2022 543,560 25,923 Nil Nil

-1 &quot;Audit Fees" include fees necessary to perform the audit of the Company's consolidated financial statements.
+^{(1) &}quot;Audit Fees" include fees necessary to perform the audit of the Company's consolidated financial statements.
 Audit Fees include quarterly reviews, fees for review of tax provisions and for accounting consultations on matters reflected in the financial statements.
 Audit Fees also include audit or other attest services required by legislation or regulation, such as comfort letters, consents, reviews of securities filings and statutory audits.

-For additional information, please refer to the Company's Annual Financial Statements for the fiscal year ended December 31, 2023 and filed on March 21, 2024, as well as the Company's 2023 Annual Information Form filed on March 28, 2024, under the Company's SEDAR profile (www.sedarplus.ca).
+For additional information, please refer to the Company's Financial Statements filed under the Company's SEDAR+ profile on March 11, 2025, as well as the Company's 2024 Annual Information Form filed under the Company's SEDAR+ on March 11, 2025, each of which is available at www.sedarplus.ca.

-Governance and Nominating Committee
+Governance & Nominating Committee

-The Governance and Nominating Committee review/recommend matters to the Board of Directors with respect to the governance and nominating matters.
+The Governance & Nominating Committee review/recommend matters to the Board of Directors with respect to the governance and nominating matters.
 In this regard, the purpose of the Committee is to:

-- manage the corporate governance system for the Board of Directors; - assist the Board of Directors to fulfill its duty to meet the applicable legal, regulatory and (self-regulatory) business principles and 'codes of best practice' of corporate behaviour and conduct; - assist in the creation of a corporate culture and environment of integrity and accountability; - monitor the quality of the relationship between the Board of Directors and management of the Company; - review the Chief Executive Officer's succession plan; - recommend to the Board of Directors' nominees for appointment of the Board; - Assist the Board of Directors' annual review of the Chief Executive Officer's performance; and - annually review and set an agenda of the Board of Directors on an ongoing basis.
+- manage the corporate governance system for the Board of Directors; - assist the Board of Directors to fulfill its duty to meet the applicable legal, regulatory and (self-regulatory) business principles and 'codes of best practice' of corporate behaviour and conduct; - assist in the creation of a corporate culture and environment of integrity and accountability; - monitor the quality of the relationship between the Board of Directors and management of the Company;